esphome/esphome-docs/components/display-menu.rst

             then:
               lambda: 'some_state--;'

-.. display_menu-up_action:
+.. _display_menu-up_action:

 ``display_menu.up`` Action
 **************************

 This is an :ref:`Action <config-action>` for navigating up in a menu.
-The action is usually wired to an anticlockwise turn of a rotary encoder.
+The action is usually wired to an anticlockwise turn of a rotary encoder or to the upper button of the joystick.

 .. code-block:: yaml